• What is New York City known for?

 Lake Placid is a village in the Adirondack Mountains located near the lake of the same name and is one of the best places to see in New York.
 The beautiful Adirondack Mountains have nearly endless sites, activities, and attractions to entertain visitors with hiking trails passing near lakes and through the mountains.

-Home of the 1980 Winter Olympics, visitors can take in some Olympic history at the Olympic Museum and visit the Olympic Sports Complex.
+Home of the 1980 Winter Olympics, you can take in some Olympic history at the Olympic Museum and visit the Olympic Sports Complex.
 Summer activities include kayaking or canoeing at Mirror Lake, going on a boat tour of Lake Placid, and rafting or tubing along a local river.
 Shopping options include a wide range of local and boutique shops where visitors can shop for the perfect gift or souvenir from their time in Lake Placid.

 Lake George